monetamio/docs/en/framework/core/README.md

 ## Blockstrap Core

-The Blockstrap Core has been compiled as a jQuery plugin.
+Blockstrap Core (`blockstrap/js/blockstrap.js`) is a [jQuery](http://jquery.com) plugin.
+It will not run without jQuery.
+We will be adding alternative versions of core in the future for both vanilla JavaScript as well as other languages.
+By default, simply by including core in your header, it will auto-include and load jQuery before then continuing to load the additional [dependencies](../assets/dependencies/) that are listed within the [configuration](configurations/) files.

-The current components that collectively form core include:
+The current components accessed from core include:

 * [Configuration Settings](configuration/)
 * [Defaults](defaults/)
 * [Core Functions](core-functions/)
 * [Blockstrap Functions](blockstrap-functions/)
 * [Plugin Construct](construct/)

 ---